Prosopis cineraria

 The ghaf is the national tree of the United Arab Emirates.
 Through the Give a Ghaf campaign its citizens are urged to plant it in their gardens to combat desertification and preserve their country's heritage.
 The desert village of Nazwa in the UAE is home to the Al Ghaf Conservation Reserve.

-Prosopis cineraria is also the state tree of Rajasthan (where it is known as khejri), Western Uttar Pradesh (where it is known as chhonkara) and Telangana (where it is known as jammi) in India.
+Prosopis cineraria is also the state tree of Rajasthan (where it is known as khejri), and Telangana (where it is known as jammi) in India.
 A large and well-known example of the species is the Tree of Life in Bahrain; it is approximately 400 years old and growing in a desert devoid of any obvious sources of water.

 In 1730 AD, the village of Khejarli near Jodhpur in Rajasthan was the scene of a violent environmental confrontation.
 Amrita Devi and her three young daughters gave their lives in an attempt to protect some khejri trees which Maharaja Abhai Singh of Marwar had ordered cut to make way for his new palace.
 This led to widespread defiance in which 363 people were killed trying to save the trees.
 In the 1970s, the memory of this sacrifice led to the start of the Chipko movement in India.